-Today’s post comes from Eva Paleczny, Learning & Education Leader with Ontario Parks.
+Today’s post comes from Eva Paleczny, A/Learning & Education Specialist with Ontario Parks.

 On my drive to work one morning, I noticed a bunch of Mourning Doves sitting in a row along an electrical line.
 As I continued driving, I wondered why birds gather in groups like that…are they being social?
 Is it advantageous to their survival?